NandhanaVP/pop-attack/README.md

 ### Team Members
-- Team Lead: Nandhana VP - [SSET]
+- Team Lead: Nandhana VP - SSET
-- Member 2: [Meenakshi Chandran] - [SSET]
+- Member 2: Meenakshi Chandran - SSET

 ### Project Description
 Bubble Popper Game is a fun and interactive game built with Pygame where players pop floating bubbles before they escape off the screen.
 The game features smooth animations, sound effects, and increasing difficulty over time for an engaging experience.

 ### The Problem (that doesn't exist)
+How do lazy people with a lot of time kill time?
-The code provides a fun and low-effort way for lazy people with lots of free time to stay entertained.
+The game provides a fun and low-effort way for lazy people with lots of free time to stay entertained.
 By popping bubbles in a relaxing, endless game loop, users can easily pass time without stress or complex tasks.
 It's a simple solution to boredom with minimal mental effort.

 ### The Solution (that nobody asked for)
 This Bubble Popper game provides a simple and enjoyable way to kill time by offering a casual, engaging activity.
 It helps users relax and have fun by popping bubbles, making it a perfect distraction during breaks or downtime.